Variational LOCC-assisted quantum circuits for long-range entangled states

-Compared to variational algorithms without LOCC, the second and third classical processing steps are unique to our algorithm as they combine the quantum gradients with our added LOCC components.
+The advantage of this approach is its low sampling overhead.
+Naively, one may try postselection on the midcircuit measurement outcomes, $\mbv$, which leads to an exponentially large sample complexity.
+In our hybrid protocol design, we avoid the post-selection and ensure efficiency by introducing the aforementioned classical processing steps.
 Note that such an addition does not increase sampling overhead.
 Because our algorithm reuses sample data among different LOCC parameters $\gamma_k$, the sample complexity is only related to the number of tunable Pauli rotations in the circuit, which is the same for variational unitary circuits.
-Based on this gradient estimation algorithm, we can solve ground states via the workflow illustrated in Fig.~\ref{fig:loccvqe} (a).
-The details of the algorithm are available in Appendix~\ref{app:grad}.
+Based on this gradient estimation algorithm, we can solve ground states via gradient-based optimization workflow illustrated in Fig.~\ref{fig:loccvqe} (a).